1200 - Pay and Compensation

 3.2.4.
 Step Adjustments

-126.96.36.199.
-Subject to funding and budget approval, employees assigned to a schedule with incremental steps will receive the next higher step after completion of the required years of qualifying service identified on the schedule.
-The District will process step adjustments at the beginning of the next contract period after the employee meets eligibility for an approved step adjustment.
+18.104.22.168.
+The District will process step adjustments at the beginning of the next contract period after the employee meets eligibility for an approved step adjustment subject to funding and budget approval.

 3.2.5.
 Change to Lower Schedule

-184.108.40.206.
+126.96.36.199.
 Employees who voluntarily request and accept a change to a lower schedule will have their pay set at a rate on the new schedule that does not exceed their current rate.
-Employees may not exceed the step of the lower schedule that is commensurate with their total years of District service in that schedule.
-The employee will not receive a higher step or pay retention unless approved by the Superintendent or designee.
+Employees may not exceed their current step on the new lower schedule.
+The employee will not receive pay retention unless approved by the Superintendent or designee.

-220.127.116.11.
-Employees who are involuntarily required to accept a position in a lower schedule will have their pay set at a step in the lower schedule that meets or exceeds the current rate.
+188.8.131.52.
+Career or Provisional Employees who are involuntarily required to accept a position in a lower schedule will have their pay set at a step in the lower schedule that meets or exceeds the current rate.
 If the employee's current rate cannot be adjusted without loss of pay, pay retention will be applied.
+Temporary Employees are not eligible for pay retention.

 3.2.6.
 Pay Retention